dellius-alexander/tensorflow/SETUP_CNN_MODEL_OD.md

 - The same goes for our other classes used to train our model.

     ![Birthday party](repo_images/007536.png "Birthday party")

+- Here is how `fiftyone` visualizes our images and classes.

     ![Man with Dog](repo_images/fiftyone_1.png "Man with Dog")

 ---